ap4499/sparkle_auto_updater/README.md

     - You will need to generate an appcast, and place it onto a server that is HTTPS.
 This is what Sparkle will use as the comparator, to determine whether an update should be made.

-    - Again, from the bin folder, running the "generate_appcast" will generate both the appcast file that you will need, and also the public facing output that is the combination of your application's hash, and your private key (note - the private key must _never_ be shared).
+    - From the bin folder, running the "generate_appcast" will generate both the appcast file that you will need, and also the public facing output that is the combination of your application's hash, and your private key (note - the private key must _never_ be shared).